jijihohococo/ichi/README.md

 ### View

-You can create View Component
+You can create View Component Class in command line.

 ```php